ubccr/ccrdocs/pages/hpc/jobs.md

 ```

-To submit to the privately owned **ezurek partition on the faculty cluster**, the slurm script would look like:
+To submit to the privately owned **ub-laser partition on the faculty cluster**, the slurm script would look like:
 ```
 #!/bin/sh
 #